Roads to Japan - Our map (Sep 2025)

 School Plan

 Plan: This plan would be for me to get a job in a Japanese school, preferably an international school with a Christian mission.
-However, there are not many jobs at the moment as far as I can see.
-I'm not sure that's just how it is or if I've if I've missed the window.
+However, there don't seem to be many jobs at the moment.
+That may be just how it is, unless it's just a very narrow window I've missed.

 Gospel opportunities: As a teacher in a Christian school I would work to equip the next generation to impact the world for Christ.